dahjah/raspberry-pi-calendar-lights/README.md

 - And more!

 ## Usage:
+- To set up, plug in your neopixel data line to Pin 18 on your pi, and 5v/Ground where applicable (either directly to the pi or externally, it doesn't matter.)

-- run the following code to start up your application (sudo rights are needed to access the GPIO.
+- Then, run the following code (after cloning from this repo) to start up your application (sudo rights are needed to access the GPIO.
 If you won't be using the GPIO to interface with your lights, you can execute it sans sudo)
 ```shell
 $ sudo python3 rasp_cal_notif.py
 ```